 Quarantine Entry Requirements

-Travelers arriving in Portugal will NOT be required to quarantine.
+Travelers arriving in Portugal from approved countries will NOT be required to quarantine.

 COVID-19 Health Requirements While in Portugal